NLP4L/manuals/dict/dict_doc_class.md

 Once learning model is created, you can use it to classify uncategorized documents.

 To classify documents, you must give TF/IDF information and parameters from calculation source because feature amount must be calculated from these unclassified text documents as well.
-Apply feature amount of unclassified text to the trained machine learning model to classify them.
+Apply feature amount of unclassified text to the learning model to classify them.

 ### Usage Scenario

 You can use the document classification solution to add classification attributes to unstructured document so you will be able to process them as structured documents.
-This way, refinement search using facets will be available, and useful for [Incremental Precision Improvement](../overview_ja.md#Incremental Precision Improvement).
+This way, refinement search using facets will be available, and useful for [Incremental Precision Improvement](../overview.md#Incremental Precision Improvement).

 ## Playing with Examples (Document Classification)